kubedb/docs/docs/reference/operator/kubedb-operator_run.md

       --requestheader-extra-headers-prefix strings              List of request header prefixes to inspect.
 X-Remote-Extra- is suggested. (default [x-remote-extra-])
       --requestheader-group-headers strings                     List of request headers to inspect for groups.
 X-Remote-Group is suggested. (default [x-remote-group])
       --requestheader-username-headers strings                  List of request headers to inspect for usernames.
 X-Remote-User is common. (default [x-remote-user])
-      --restrict-to-operator-namespace                          If true, KubeDB operator will only handle Kubernetes objects in its own namespace.
       --resync-period duration                                  If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 10m0s)
       --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.
 If 0, don't serve HTTPS at all. (default 443)
       --tls-cert-file string                                    File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.